noviceworkshop/LaserBox/README.md

-# LaserBox

-# BoxMaker for Fusion 360
+# LaserBox for Fusion 360

 This script helps you create a box with finger joints.
 It was inspired by [Makercase](https://www.makercase.com/#/) that generates templates for various boxes.